tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 Until tonight.

-See, I’ve had a breakthrough — an answered prayer.
-And it even has a name:
+See, I’ve had a breakthrough — and it even has a name:

-Jonah.
+*Jonah*.

-He’s seventeen years old.
+Seventeen years old.
 Bright.
 Studious.

 Captain of the football team.
 Head of the debate club.
 Chair of the student council for human rights and class valedictorian.
 Not just a good kid, but the kind that universities fight over.

-And four days ago, Jonah murdered his father.
+Four days ago, he murdered his father.

 Tore off the man’s face and chased it down with a glass of ginger ale, then cut his own throat and dropped dead beside him.